SanParraguez/chaitun-keras/README.md

 import chaitunkeras as cht
 ```

 Chaitun-Keras is a Python module to evaluate multiple Keras models using a grid search or a random search.
-It allows store of the results in text files and provides functions to easily inspect these results.
+It allows store the results in text files and provides functions to easily inspect these results.

 ### KerasGridSearch